Be yourself. That’s the way it’s supposed to be. —Joan Jett

 At a bridge, I conk out for a moment and give my feet a rest.
 Within moments, Randy shows up.
 I ask him if he heard me making all that racket.
 “Only ‘there’s no meat on these middle aged bones, bears!’

 And ‘Bones’ is the trail name my friends test out on me as we sit on board benches at the campsite.
-Rook, Gravity, Quinn, Sailor, Super Glue, Bounce Back and Boogie Man all cooking on our tiny screw-on stoves making dinners that serve 2 1/2 but are barely enough for our tired bodies.
+Rook, Gravity, Quinn, Sailor, Super Glue, Bounce Back and Boogie Man all cooking on our tiny screw-on stoves making dinners that serve 2 1/2 but are barely enough for one tired hiker.

 Coming off the pass earlier, I cried heavy tears.
 The mourning is being lived out here on the trail.
 I miss my life, I miss what I did.
 Mostly, though, I miss Richard who knows me better than I know myself and sent me off on this trail right now.
 I didn’t think I had it in me today, but lots of laughter and commiserating over sore muscles has fed my spirit and given me courage – at least a large enough serving to get me up over Rainy Pass tomorrow, a twenty-one mile test of will.
 At 8:15 and a rushing stream accompaniment, I’m off to sleep.